priyankaShahane/app/README.md

 	source /home/assc/Downloads/app/app-master/sql_file.sql   ////this file is already in that folder
 /////////////////It will create all required tables with data////////////////////

-(4) Run the following command in active vertual environment
+(4) Run the following command in active vertual environment:

      python app.py

 (5) First You can Register in register page and then u can login